wolfmanjm/kivy-smoothie-host/README.md

 When running on a desktop you can jog using the keyboard up/down/left/right/pgup/pgdown keys, the default jog is 0.1mm, if ctrl key is pressed it is 0.01mm, if shift is pressed it is 1mm. pgup/pgdown move the Z axis. up/down move the Y axis and left/right move the X axis.

 ### Macros
 Macro buttons can be defined in the `macros.ini` file that can issue simple commands, can be toggle buttons, can be toggle buttons that monitor switches (eg fan, psu), that can issue shell commands to the host O/S, and that can run scripts on the host O/S that communicate with smoothie.
+Macros buttons can prompt for input and substitute the given variables.
-(See sample-macros.ini).
+(See sample-macros.ini for examples).
 Simple macro buttons can be created by clicking the green `New Macro` button.